arteknix/Getting-Started-with-C-Python-AVR/LearningC/C_Language_Shorts/C_compiling.md

 # Compiling and Building

+In a very simplistic manner,
+- compiling is turning text into objects
+- building is linking objects to create the executable

+gcc handels all this for you.

+We will see how to customize this with makefiles

 ## Simple Form
 `gcc <sourcefile.c> -o <programname>`
 > if you use the minimal.c example, this could be: